The Thin Man (film): Plot

-On a hunch, Nick soon visits Wynant's closed shop in the dead of night and unearths a skeletonized, but fully dressed, body, buried under the floor.
-In the dark shop, Wynant's bookkeeper, Tanner, suddenly appears.
-After that, the police—whom Nick had called once he found the body—arrive and concludes that Wynant committed the murders of Julia and now this newly discovered body.
-They assume that the remains belong to the "Fat Man"—a long-ago enemy of Wynant's—because of its oversized clothing with a belt buckle bearing an "R" (for "Rosewater", that notorious figure's surname).
-But Nick has already all but solved the case—and soon invites the full cast of suspects to an elegant dinner party.
+Police think Wynant is guilty of both murders after his ex-wife, Mimi Wynant Jorgenson, provides evidence that implicates him.
+On a hunch, Nick visits Wynant's closed shop in the dead of night and uses his dog Asta's nose to find a skeletonized, but fully dressed, body, buried under the floor.
+In the dark shop, Wynant's former bookkeeper, Tanner, a man known to Nick as an ex-con, suddenly appears.
+He had been hired by Julia Wolf and admits to having stolen money from Wynant, claiming to have come back to return the money and "clean up the books."
+When the police arrive, they conclude that Wynant committed the murders of Julia, Nunheim, and this newly discovered body, assuming that the remains belong to the "Fat Man"—a long-ago enemy of Wynant's—because of its oversized clothing with a belt buckle bearing an "R" (for "Rosebreen", that notorious figure's surname).

-There, as planned, the murderer is exposed.
-Nick—who had accompanied the medical examiner when he X-rayed the buried body—theorizes that the clothes were planted to hide the body's true identity, as the X-ray revealed telltale shrapnel, presumably from an old war wound, in one leg, the exact same injury that had plagued the "Thin Man": the missing Wynant.
-Nick deduces that the real culprit murdered Clyde once he discovered that the killer had been embezzling from him, and then the culprit murdered his own accomplice, Julia Wolf, because she knew about Clyde's murder, and after that, he murdered Nunheim since he had witnessed Julia's murder and was blackmailing him.
+Nick—who had accompanied the medical examiner when he X-rayed the buried body—theorizes that the clothes were planted to hide the body's true identity of Clyde Wynant, as the X-ray revealed telltale shrapnel which matched Wynant's old war wound.
+Nick deduces that the real culprit murdered Clyde once he discovered that the killer had been embezzling from him.
+The culprit then murdered his own accomplice, Julia Wolf, because she knew about Clyde's murder, and after that, he murdered Nunheim since he had witnessed Julia's murder and was blackmailing him.

-Nick unfurls more of his theory to the dinner guests.
-Herbert MacCauley, Clyde's attorney, panics and tries to shoot Nick.
+Since Nick has already all but solved the case, he invites the full cast of suspects to an elegant dinner party to expose the murderer.
+Nick unfurls his theory to the dinner guests, informing them that Wynant isn't the killer, and that he saw Wynant the night before (not revealing he meant Wynant's corpse).
+Several guests claim to have also seen Wynant the night before.
+As Nick provides potential evidence about each guest as the possible murderer, Wynant's attorney Herbert MacCauley panics and tries to shoot Nick.
 Nick punches him out and declares MacCauley to be the murderer.

+After murdering Wynant and then Wolf, MacCauley had sought to clean out Wynant's bank account by making it look like Wynant was just away on a business trip.
+He also paid off Wynant's ex, Mimi Wynant Jorgenson, to throw police off the scent in Julia Wolf's murder, having her provide evidence to the police that would implicate her cheating ex-husband in that case.
+He didn't inform Mimi that Wynant was dead, and that she was entitled to her ex-husband's entire estate, not just the small bribe MacCauley paid her.